Draeken/articles/js/04BuildOurOwnUILibReact/README.md

   - Handling container morphing -> React-morphing (< 400 sloc)
     - issues with it
     - The Morph Issue when animating scale and translate in the same time (solution - matrix!)
+  - Is it worth it to depend on D3 when the chart need comes ?
+    - Different libs
+    - The cheap choice: depend on SVG only